bakkot/MenuBarVolume/README.md

 # MenuBarVolume

-A persistent volume indicator in your menu bar for macOS Monterey (12).
+A persistent volume indicator in your menu bar for macOS Monterey (12) and subsequent versions.

 ## Why?